skdkim/HikerGram/docs/README.md

 <h2>Minimum Viable Product</h2>
 <p>Instagram is a web application inspired by Instagram.
 I will think of a new name later.
 This application will be built with Ruby on Rails in the backend and React/Redux in the frontend.
 In 2 weeks time, this app will, at minimum, satisfy the following criteria with smooth, bug-free UI experience, interesting seed data, and excellent CSS styling:</p>

+- [X] Hosting on Heroku
-- [ ] New account creation, login, and guest/demo login
+- [X] New account creation, login, and guest/demo login
-- [ ] A production README
-- [ ] Hosting on Heroku
 - [ ] Images
 - [ ] Likes
 - [ ] Commenting on images
 - [ ] Following & Photo feed
+- [ ] A production README

 <h2>Design Docs</h2>